Technological Studies Field Experience Handbook

 • Identify the ways in which your AT(s) use assessment for learning in their lessons;

-• Make daily entries in your Observation and Reflection Journal, focusing on the following aspects:
+• Make daily entries in your Critical Reflection Journal and/or Blog.

 Week 2 (26-50 hrs)